mui/material-ui/docs/pages/blog/2023-mui-values.md

 36.

-That’s how many words surfaced in our workshop as potential values — or at least, as words to inspire the copywriting process.
+That's how many words surfaced in our workshop as potential values — or at least, as words to inspire the copywriting process.

 Narrowing down the shortlist was both a chance to find the strongest themes to influence team values, and also the chance to stress-test them. 🧪

 To do this, we immediately eliminated [what Patrick Lencioni calls “permission-to-play” values](https://www.youtube.com/watch?v=bNRn6FimzoU).
 These are the things as basic as showing respect, which might be *valuable* to a great team culture and performance, but aren’t exactly *exciting* or *measurable*.
-They’re simply the minimum required standard of behavior to work together.
+They're simply the minimum required standard of behavior to work together.

 We also started striking out anything that could not clearly be expressed *as an action.*

-It’s what Simon Sinek was talking about when he said, “[Honesty is not a value.](https://www.youtube.com/watch?v=IQuYzXWXDqI)” If there was not a clear and natural way to transform something into an action or provide examples of how it would be lived in our specific workplace, it was out. 🙅
+It's what Simon Sinek was talking about when he said, “[Honesty is not a value.](https://www.youtube.com/watch?v=IQuYzXWXDqI)” If there was not a clear and natural way to transform something into an action or provide examples of how it would be lived in our specific workplace, it was out. 🙅

 Success!